boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

 {: #ex-eh1 title="A First Example of Extension Headers" artwork-align="center"}

-{{ex-eh2}} provides another example of reported values in an ipv6ExtensionHeadersFull IE for an IPv6 Flow in which the	Destination Options (0), IPv6 Hop-by-Hop Options (1), and Routing (5), and headers are observed.
+{{ex-eh2}} provides another example of reported values in an ipv6ExtensionHeadersFull IE for an IPv6 Flow in which the	Destination Options (0), IPv6 Hop-by-Hop Options (1), and Routing (5) headers are observed.
 One octet is sufficient to report these observed options.
 Concretely, the ipv6ExtensionHeadersFull IE will be set to 0x23.

 ~~~~
 MSB                                                      LSB